RenaudDev/RenaudGagne/content/post/3. Work From Home/index.md

 You need a radically higher level of self-awareness, self-management, and self-efficacy.
 There is an entirely new set of tools and techniques needed to stay focused and productive in an environment that probably wasn’t designed for it.

-Many have taken up the WFH (Work from Home) banner online to collect tips and tricks on this new frontier of personal productivity.
-But it can be difficult to collect and sort through those tips on top of everything else we’re already overwhelmed by.
-Here are my cliffnotes on how I managed working from home without going insane.

 ## What 7 years thought me...

 Ever since the beginning of our digital marketing agency, we have been working remotely.
 Over the years, I have tried a LOT of different strategies, tools, apps, and so on.
 One thing that I learned is that if you are not careful, **working from home will turn into living at work**.
+Here are my cliffnotes on how I managed working from home without going insane.

 ### 1. Create Routines